Fiddlehead: North American cooking

 Ostrich ferns (Matteuccia struthiopteris), known locally as "fiddleheads", grow wild in wet areas of northeastern North America in spring.
 The Maliseet, Mi'kmaq, and Penobscot peoples of Eastern Canada and Maine have traditionally harvested fiddleheads, and the vegetable was introduced first to the Acadian settlers in the early 18th century, and later to United Empire Loyalists as they began settling in New Brunswick in the 1780s.
 Fiddleheads remain a traditional dish in these regions, with most commercial harvesting occurring in New Brunswick, Quebec and Maine, and the vegetable is considered particularly emblematic of New Brunswick.
 North America's largest grower, packer and distributor of wild fiddleheads established Ontario's first commercial fiddlehead farm in Port Colborne in 2006.
 Fiddlehead-producing areas are also located in Nova Scotia, Vermont and New Hampshire.
 The Canadian village of Tide Head, New Brunswick bills itself as the "Fiddlehead Capital of the World."

 Fiddleheads are sold fresh and frozen.
 Fresh fiddleheads are available in the market for only a few weeks in springtime, and are fairly expensive.
 Pickled and frozen fiddleheads, however, can be found in some shops year-round.
 The vegetable is typically steamed, boiled and/or sautéed before being eaten hot, with hollandaise sauce, butter, lemon, vinegar and/or garlic, or chilled in salad or with mayonnaise.

 To cook fiddleheads, it is advised to remove the brown papery husk before washing in several changes of cold water, then boil or steam them.
 Boiling reduces the bitterness and the content of tannins and toxins.
 The Centers for Disease Control and Prevention associated a number of food-borne illness cases with fiddleheads in the early 1990s.
 Although they did not identify a toxin in the fiddleheads, the findings of that case suggest that fiddleheads should be cooked thoroughly before eating.
 The cooking time recommended by health authorities is 15 minutes if boiled and 10 to 12 minutes if steamed.
 The cooking method recommended by gourmets is to spread a thin layer in a steam basket and steam lightly, just until tender crisp.

 Māori cuisine

 Māori people have historically eaten young fern shoots called pikopiko, which can refer to several species of New Zealand ferns.

 Constituents

 Fiddleheads are low in sodium, but rich in potassium.

 Many ferns also contain the enzyme thiaminase, which breaks down thiamine.
 This can lead to beriberi, if consumed in extreme excess.

 Further, there is some evidence that certain varieties of fiddleheads, e.g. bracken (Pteridium genus), are toxic.
 It is recommended to fully cook fiddleheads to destroy the shikimic acid.
 Ostrich fern (Matteuccia struthiopteris) is not thought to cause cancer, although there is evidence it contains a toxin unidentified as yet.

+Consumption of raw or undercooked fiddlehead ferns causes acute gastrointestinal symptoms including nausea, vomiting, diarrhea, and abdominal cramps, lasting 24 hours to three days.
+Bracken fern fiddleheads contain ptaquiloside, a carcinogen that forms DNA adducts and is associated with gastric and esophageal cancers in humans.